project-sunbird/project-sunbird.github.io/pages/features-documentation/book_creation.md

     <th style="width:35%;">Step</th>
     <th style="width:65%;">Screen</th>
   </tr>
   <tr><td>To start adding chapters to the book click <b>New Child</b> node, on the left navigation pane.
 A unit is added to the Table of Contents pane and the heading details are displayed on the action pane.
+For details on child node, sibling node, refer <a href="features-documentation/treestructure_toc" target="_blank">Exploring ToC Structure</a>
     <br>
     </td>
     <td> </td>